IbrahimAlSuhaim/maher-docs/REST_OF_FUNCTIONALITIES.md

   <img src="./restOfFunctionalities/gifs/view_team_profile.gif" alt="view team profile" width="250">

-- Or clicks review. and complete the form that consists of the criteria the has initialized by the manager.
+- Or clicks review. and complete the form that consists of the criteria that has been defined by the manager.
 Then, submit.

   <img src="./restOfFunctionalities/gifs/submit_review.gif" alt="submit review team form" width="250">